shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 ---
 title: Microsoft Curate - Ad Viewability - Description of Methodology (DOM)
-description: In this module, understand the Xandr viewability measurement process and methodology.
-It is designed for Xandr clients, prospects, and partners only. ms.date: 10/28/2023
+description: In this module, understand the Microsoft Advertising viewability measurement process and methodology.
+It is designed for Microsoft Advertising clients, prospects, and partners only. ms.date: 10/28/2023
 ---

 # Microsoft Curate - Ad Viewability: Description of Methodology (DOM)

-This document is meant to describe the Xandr viewability measurement process and methodology.
-It is designed for Xandr clients, prospects, and partners only.
+This document is meant to describe the Microsoft Advertising viewability measurement process and methodology.
+It is designed for Microsoft Advertising clients, prospects, and partners only.

 ## Introduction